Navy10021/KRLawGPT/README.md

 $ python model/vocab.py
 ```

-if you want to utilize other GPT-based tokenizers, you must set ```--using_LLMs = True```.
+If you want to utilize other GPT-based tokenizers, you must set ```--using_LLMs = True```.
 ```python
 $ python model/vocab.py --using_LLMs = True
 ```
-This step creates a train.bin and val.bin in that data directory and builds a vocab.
+This step creates a train.bin and val.bin in that 'data' directory and builds a vocab.
 Now it is ready to train KRLawGPT model.

 #### STEP 2.
 Pre-train KRLawGPT on specific text data